Qntm

-Sam Hughes (born 1983), known online as qntm, is a British programmer and science fiction author.
-Hughes has written for the SCP Foundation, and his book There Is No Antimemetics Division (2021) is derived from that fictional universe.
-He contributed to SCP-055 alongside user CptBellman.
-On his personal website, Hughes writes short stories such as "I Don't Know, Timmy, Being God is a Big Responsibility" (2007) and "Lena" (2022), about the first digital snapshot of a human brain, and serial novels such as Ra and Fine Structure.
+Sam Hughes (born 1983), known online as and publishing under the pen name qntm (pronounced "quantum"), is a British programmer and science fiction author.
+Hughes writes short stories such as Lena, about the first digital snapshot of a human brain, and serial novels such as Ra and Fine Structure.
+He has also written for the SCP Foundation wiki.
+His book There Is No Antimemetics Division, a high-concept blend of science fiction and cosmic horror, began as a series on the wiki.
+In 2024, Del Rey Books acquired UK and Commonwealth rights to the book, while Ballantine Books acquired the US rights. qntm also contributed to SCP-055 alongside user CptBellman.

 In 2022, Hughes created Absurdle, a variant of Wordle wherein the word changes with every guess, while still remaining true to previous hints.
-The Guardian described it as "the machiavellian version of Wordle", and Hughes described it as an "experiment to find the most difficult [...] variant of Wordle", comparing it to one of his previous projects, the Tetris variant Hatetris.
+The Guardian described it as "the Machiavellian version of Wordle", and Hughes described it as an "experiment to find the most difficult [...] variant of Wordle", comparing it to one of his previous projects, the Tetris variant Hatetris.